 New York's Collins to resign House seat ahead of expected guilty plea for insider trading

+New York's Collins resigns House seat ahead of expected guilty plea for insider trading

-Rep. Chris Collins, R-N.Y., on Monday submitted a letter of resignation ahead of his expected guilty plea later this week to insider trading charges, Fox News has confirmed, marking an about-face for the embattled lawmaker who pleaded not guilty earlier this month.
+Rep. Chris Collins, R-N.Y., submitted a letter of resignation on Monday ahead of his expected guilty plea later this week to insider trading charges, Fox News has confirmed.
+It's an about-face for the embattled lawmaker, who pleaded not guilty earlier this month.

+"I hearby submit my resignation effective immediately, September 30, 2019, as United States Representative of the 27th District of New York," Collins said in a lettter to New York Gov. Andrew Cuomo.

-Collins' resignation came just hours after it was reported that there will be a "change of plea hearing" when he appears in a Manhattan courtroom Tuesday.
+Collins' resignation came just hours after it was reported that there will be a "change of plea hearing" when he appears in a Manhattan courtroom on Tuesday.
 That appears to indicate that Collins, his son, Cameron, and his son’s prospective father-in-law, Stephen Zarsky, will plead guilty.

-Collins originally pleaded not guilty to a slew of charges brought against him last year and maintained his innocence when he was arraigned earlier this month on a superseding indictment that prosecutors hoped would speed up the case against the New York Republican.
+Collins originally pleaded not guilty to a slew of charges brought against him last year.
+He maintained his innocence when he was arraigned earlier this month on a superseding indictment that prosecutors hoped would speed up the case against the New York Republican.

 NEW YORK REP. CHRISTOPHER COLLINS INDICTED ON INSIDER TRADING CHARGES

-The superseding indictment against Collins streamlines the charges against the lawmaker by keeping only five of the original eight securities fraud counts from the original indictment.
-The new indictment also drops two of the original eight securities fraud charges against the congressman's son while leaving the remaining charges in place.
+The superseding indictment against Collins streamlined the charges against him by keeping only five of the original eight securities fraud counts from the original indictment.
+The new indictment also dropped two of the original eight securities fraud charges against the congressman's son while leaving the remaining charges in place.

-"The government has made these modifications in the original indictment in an effort to avoid unnecessary pretrial litigation that could delay the resolution of the matter," Geoffrey S. Berman, the U.S. Attorney for the Southern District of New York, wrote in a recent letter to the judge in the case.
+"The government has made these modifications in the original indictment in an effort to avoid unnecessary pretrial litigation that could delay the resolution of the matter," Geoffrey S. Berman, the U.S. attorney for the Southern District of New York, wrote in a recent letter to the judge in the case.

-The fraud counts against Collins relate to securities of an Australian biotechnology company called Innate Immunotherapeutics, where the 69-year-old congressman served on the board.
+The fraud counts against Collins relate to securities of an Australian biotechnology company called Innate Immunotherapeutics; the 69-year-old congressman served on the board.

-Prosecutors allege that Collins passed along secrets to his son in June 2017.
+Prosecutors allege Collins passed along secrets to his son in June 2017.
 They say the son traded on the inside information and passed it to Zarsky.
 They added that Zarsky traded on it and tipped off at least three others.

-According to the original indictment, Collins specifically got early word that a drug the company developed to treat multiple sclerosis wasn't performing well in a medical trial and passed on the tip to his son.
-Prosecutors said the three avoided over $768,000 in losses by trading ahead of the public announcement of the failed drug trials.
+According to the original indictment, Collins specifically got early word that a drug the company had developed for the treatment of multiple sclerosis wasn't performing well in a medical trial and passed the tip to his son.
+Prosecutors said the three avoided more than $768,000 in losses by trading ahead of the public announcement of the failed drug trials.

 The advocacy group Public Citizen filed a request for an investigation of Collins' stock dealings with the Office of Congressional Ethics and the Securities and Exchange Commission in January 2017.